maximmadan/Awesome-Hangman/README.md

 # Hangman
 Hangman is a fun and interactive game where player guess letters to reveal a hidden word.
 It's built using Java and provides a simple command-line interface.

+I implemented this project by switching from the C programming language to the Java.

 🔧 Key Technologies:
    Java, Git